 - Results from large scale consortia

-The deadline for submission of abstracts is 26th April at 23:59 GMT.
+The deadline for submission of abstracts has been extended to 15th May at 23:59 GMT.

 Abstracts are limited to 250 words.
 Please indicate which theme you would like to present under (oral presentations) and whether your presentation is for oral or poster & lightning talk presentation.